akkartik/mu/Readme.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img alt='white-box test' src='html/tracing-test.png'>

-   Another example: if a sort function logs each swap, a performance test can ensure that the number of swaps doesn't quadruple when the size of the input doubles.
+   Another example: if a sort function logs each swap, a performance test can check that the number of swaps doesn't quadruple when the size of the input doubles.

    Besides expanding the scope of tests, this ability also allows more radical refactoring without needing to modify tests.
 All Mu's tests call a